jejacks0n/teaspoon/README.md

 suite can utilize a different spec helper, you can use these to create your own manifest of specs using the `= require` directive.

-First disable Teabag from locating spec files for you in a given suite, then specify a helper to load, and then require whatever files you want in that file.
+Tell the suite that you don't want it to match any files, and then retuire files in your spec helper.

 ```ruby
 config.suite do |suite|